 Final Thought

 Think of the automatic brake system as the nervous system of your trailer.
 It senses, reacts, and restrains—just like your own reflexes keep you safe when you hit the brakes.
-That's why when you’re hauling heavy, every extra pound is a new variable that can tip the balance.
+Plus, when you’re hauling heavy, every extra pound is a new variable that can tip the balance.
 Let the system do the heavy lifting, and you’ll free yourself to focus on what really matters: reaching your destination safely and efficiently.